US attorney general says encryption creates security risk

 Barr said that terrorists and cartels often will switch mid-communication to an encrypted application to plan especially deadly operations.
 He described a transnational drug cartel’s use of WhatsApp group chat to specifically coordinate murders of Mexico-based police officials.

-Gail Kent, Facebook’s global public policy lead on security, said recently that allowing the government’s ability to gain access to encrypted communications would jeopardize cybersecurity for millions of law-abiding people who rely on it.
+Gail Kent, Facebook’s global public policy lead on security, recently said that allowing the government’s ability to gain access to encrypted communications would jeopardize cybersecurity for millions of law-abiding people who rely on it.
 WhatsApp is owned by Facebook.

 “It’s impossible to create any backdoor that couldn’t be discovered, and exploited, by bad actors,” Kent said.